GoogleCloudPlatform/iap-desktop/doc/site/sources/docs/group-policies.md

         *   **IapDesktop.admx and IapDesktop.adml**: You can find these files in the `PolicyTemplates` package from the [downloads page](https://github.com/GoogleCloudPlatform/iap-desktop/releases).

-    You can now use the IAP Desktop templates to configure a group policy object:
+    You can now use the IAP Desktop templates to configure a configuration policy:

     1. Select the **Policies** tab.
     1. Click **Create > New policy** and select the following: